Apple Watch 4 vs Apple Watch 3: Should You Buy the Apple Watch 4?

 The real difference between the devices then depends on app usage –if you’re a heavy app user, and like to use many at once, the Series 4 will facilitate that with greater ease than the Series 3.

-This price cut makes the Apple Watch Series 4 over £100 more expensive than its predecessor, with the cheapest GPS device going for £399 and GPS and mobile going for £499.
+This price cut makes the Apple Watch Series 4 over £100 more expensive than its predecessor, with the cheapest GPS device going for around £179 for a refurbished one, and a GPS and mobile going for around £229.
 That may sound a lot, but your opinions on the various features of the newer device may justify this higher price tag.

 It’s also worth mentioning that the Apple Watch 4 has a much wider range of variants than the Apple Watch Series 3, as previously detailed, with a range of different prices.
-Particularly, the Hermes Watches are currently all above £1,000 in price.
+Particularly, the Hermes Watches are still currently all above £300 in price for a used or refurbished one.
 In comparison, the Apple Watch 3 only has Nike variants which are all the same price as the watch’s standard iteration.

 Apple Watch 4 vs Apple Watch 3: Verdict